ibbles/LearningUnreal/Niagara Module.md

 You can change the [[Niagara Namespace]] of the parameter by right-click > Change Namespace > pick a namespace.

 Some parameters are not read with a Map Get node, but instead used by a Static Switch node.

+## Dynamic Input

+A parameter's argument does not need to be a single static value.
+With a Module selected in the [[Niagara Editor]] the parameters of that module are listed in the Selection panel.
+A text box is provided to set a static argument, but we can also click the ⌵ button to get a list of ways to compute it.
+A Dynamic Input is an expression with parameters of its own, and those parameters can also be  Dynamic Inputs.
+We can reference [[Niagara Parameter]]s, read [[Niagara Attribute]]s, do arithmetic, generate random numbers, define curves, and much more.

+A Float Curve is a Dynamic Input that contains a curve editor and a Curve Index parameter that decides where on the curve a particular execution of the Module should be.
+By binding Curve Index to the PARTICLES > Normalized Age [[Niagara Attribute]] we get a Module parameter value that varies over the lifetime of each particle.
+This can, for example, be used to control the color, opacity, or scale of the particle.

 ## Input Map - Map Get